YvesW/client-resizer/README.md

 - Change your resizable scaling (stretched mode plugin), either automatically or hotkey-based.
 - (Re)position your client using hotkeys.
 This allows you to e.g. get RL flush with your screen or position it in a specific position per activity.
 Furthermore, this allows you to position the client in ways the normal Windows window manager does not allow, e.g. in a way that the title bar is offscreen at the top of the screen.
 - Snap back/Contain the client in screen: the client will snap back **after your cursor leaves the menubar (title bar)** or after moving it using shift + Windows + arrow key.
 This can either be 'soft' or 'hard' snap back/contain in screen.
 Offsets can be added if the client is not in your preferred location after snapping back.
+- Client anti-drag: the client will snap back if you do not drag the menubar (title bar) for long enough.
+This can be useful to prevent moving the client unintentionally.

 The plugin still respects all the other settings in the ``RuneLite`` > ``Window Settings`` config.
 For that reason, I personally suggest using the following RuneLite Window Settings:<br>
 ![RuneLite window settings](docs/img/runelite-window-settings.png)<br>